How to Deal With the COVID-19 Essay Question on the Common Application

 1) Standardised Testing:

 The sudden lockdown has affected several students who intended to take the SAT or ACT this year.
 Students have had to deal with closed testing centres or cancelled testing dates.
-If you have faced a similar problem, use this section to write about how your testing plans were affected by the pandemic.
+If you have faced a similar problem, use this section in the Common Application to write about how your testing plans were affected by the pandemic.
 Do not write about the scores you got in mock tests.

 2) Summer Programmes or Extracurricular Activities: